dhellmann/pymotw-3/source/re/index.rst

    :start-after: #end_pymotw_header

-The pattern in this example escapes the backslash and plus characters, since as meta-characters both have special meaning in a regular expression.
+The pattern in this example escapes the backslash and plus characters, since both are meta-characters and have special meaning in a regular expression.

 .. {{{cog